These Nutella Pumpkin Walnut Bars are a perfect collaboration of flavor and texture. This fun fall treat will soon become a favorite!

 The combination of pumpkin and nutella is pretty magical.
 I added in some chopped walnuts to give the ooey, gooey bars a little crunch and even more flavor.
 I used my favorite blondie recipe and dressed it up a bit.
 This recipe is a great starting place and over the years I’ve dressed it up a lot of different ways.
 Check out salted caramel blondies, white chocolate & toffee bondies, and malted milk ball blondies.

-I added 1/3 cup of pumpkin puree and some pumpkin spice into the basic recipe and layered half of it on the bottom of a foil lined 9 x 13 pan and bake it for about 8 minutes.
-Then you layer the Nutella on top, sprinkle with walnuts and put the remaining blondie batter on top and bake some more!
+This time, I added 1/3 cup of pumpkin puree and some pumpkin spice into the basic recipe.
+And then I layered half of it on the bottom of a foil lined 9 x 13 pan.
+I baked it for about 8 minutes, then layered the Nutella on top with a sprinkle of walnuts and put the remaining blondie batter on top.
+Then back it the oven to bake some more!

-Then let them cool and slice them up!
+Then let them cool, slice them up, and enjoy!

-The Ducks didn’t win their game this weekend (they got slatered!) but this pumpkin and Nutella is definitely a winner!
+The Ducks didn’t win their game, but the Nutella pumpkin walnut bars were definitely a winner!

 - ¾ cup butter softened